 People are motivated by both external and internal reasons, and understanding the motivators that drive your behavior is key to achieving good results.

-Intrinsic motivation is what drives us to do things just for the sake of doing them.
-The execution of the task itself is the reward.
-Unlike extrinsic motivation, which is based on receiving money, rewards and punishments, or external pressures, intrinsic motivation exists within the individual.
+Intrinsic motivation is the motivation that drives us to do things for the simple pleasure of doing them.
+The performance of the task itself is the reward.
+Unlike extrinsic motivation, which is based on receiving money, rewards and punishments, or external pressures, intrinsic motivation comes from within.

-Today, most jobs are complex and interesting enough so that people can enjoy both their work and leisure time.
-This is how it should be.
-But to do this you must create the proper environment that allows workers to find motivation by appealing to their internal needs, their natural desire to learn, to cooperate with others, to be respected.
+Today, most jobs are complex and interesting enough for people to enjoy both their work and their leisure time.
+That’s the way it should be.
+But in order to do so, a suitable environment must be created to motivate workers by appealing to their inner needs, their natural desire to learn, to cooperate with others, to be respected.
 What does it take to find this motivation?

-- Sense of competence.
-We like to feel that we are good at what we do, and that what we do allows us to improve our skills.
+- Competence: We seek to control what we do, to experience mastery of our skills.
+We like to feel like we’re good at what we do, and believe that what we do allows us to improve our skills.

-No doubt that people are much more productive when they do what they actually want to do.
-Use this fact to find your own motivation.
+There is no doubt that people are much more productive when they do what they really want to do.
+Use this to find your own motivation.
 What is the purpose of your work?
-Do you have enough freedom to do it your way?
-Do you have the necessary expertise to do it right?
+Do you have the freedom to do it your way?
+Do you have the skills to do it well?